-It was later in 1970s, that E. Chaffee explained the major aspects of strategic management.
-These include a business’ adaptability abilities, integrative platforms, provision of a directive force, relation between “content” and “process”, differentiated levels of implementation and conceptual and analytical approaches8.
+It was later in the 1970s that E. Chaffee explained the major aspects of strategic management.
+These include a business’ adaptability abilities, integrative platforms, provision of a directive force, relation between “content” and “process”, differentiated levels of implementation and conceptual and analytical approaches.

 Importance of Strategic Management

 Strategic management is primarily concerned with the formulation and implementation of feasible and viable management strategies.
 The feasibility of a management strategy is measured through its effectiveness to increases a business’ ability to adapt to its external environment and the achievement of strategic goals, as ranked on the basis of achievement preferences.

 As the external environment of a business is likely to change after a specific period, a business consistently modifies its management strategies to be able to cope up with the altering trends of its external environment.
 However, despite these modifications, basic objectives of a management strategy remain same which confer with the principles of the development of competencies, synergy and cost value for the consumers.